sabman/website/designs/blog/09-a-basic-introduction-to-mongodb.md

 ## Time to Query

-Queries is of course a fundamental part of interacting with a database and Mongo DB is no exception.
+Queries are of course a fundamental part of interacting with a database and Mongo DB is no exception.
 Fortunately for us it has a rich query interface with cursors and close to SQL concepts for slicing and dicing your datasets.
 To build queries we have lots of operators to choose from